gRPC

 Examples

-The following are example uses of the gRPC feed:
+The following are example use cases for the feed:

 • A GIS workshop implemented a custom gRPC client that uses Python to send structured data to Velocity using the gRPC feed.